corndeladmin/DevOps-Course-Python-Intro/03_data_types.md

 >>> some_prime_numbers = [2, 3, 5, 7, 11]
 ```

 You can access an individual item in the list by writing the _index_ of the item you want in square brackets.
 The index is the position of the item, but starting at `0` for the first item.
+This is just like accessing a character in a string.

 ```
 >>> shopping_list[0]